gordonbr/smart_transfer/README.md

 #### Start the server as described in the section above
 You can run the tests in any order

-I also created load tests with JMetter.
+I also created load tests with JMeter.
 Two small test scenarios (50 threads/2 loops and 10 threads/100 loops) simulating transfer operations between two accounts, A and B. The goal was to test the system for concurrent transactions.
 The system behaved correctly.
 Results my be provided, if needed.